kubovicsakos/UniAID/README.md

 Download the [latest version of UniAID](https://github.com/kubovicsakos/UniAID/releases/latest).

 This project was made by Kubovics Ákos as his thesis work.
-Further development is possible
+Further development is possible.